Parsa33033/The_Yummi_Pizza_Backend/README.md

 5) Caching is used for latency improvement.

 ## Cons
-1) use of Jhipster framework lowers flexibility (but enough for a delivery website)
+1) Use of Jhipster framework lowers flexibility (but enough for a delivery website)